chipsalliance/f4pga-examples/docs/Understanding-Makefile.rst

          DEVICE:= xc7a200t_test

-As shown on line 9 of the example makefile you will also need to define the part your FPGA uses.
+As shown on line 9 of the example makefile you will also need to define the specific FPGA part your board uses.
 To do this you need to add the following line of code to your makefile depending on your hardware:

 .. tabs::